 If you are new to marijuana or you’re a seasoned connoisseur, you still probably haven’t tried them all as genetics continue to develop and progress.
+Also check out this helpful list on 60 Commonly Asked Marijuana Questions.
 We hope this article is beneficial for you for the next time you are looking to purchase your medicine.

 Before Trying Cannabis for the First Time

 Like anything, it is best to start small and ease your way in, especially if you’re new to trying top shelf marijuana strains.
 Many of these high quality strains can cause unfavorable side effects like paranoia anxiety, and even hallucinations.
 Even the most seasoned veterans can be affected differently by various strains.
 Once you’ve tried a strain, choose a place that is comfortable and safe for you.
 You will want some space to relax.
 Keep experimenting and explore strains that might be right for you.
 Do research and see what appeals to you.

 THC is psychoactive ingredient and compound in marijuana and is exactly what makes you feel stoned.
 THC releases hormones in your brain called dopamine, which are responsible for pleasure.
 Some botanists speculate that THC may be the way cannabis evolved to defend itself from herbivores who may eat the plant for lunch.
 The irony is that it makes you hungry!

 Many top shelf strains of marijuana are developed to have the highest content of THC possible, which currently is about 30%.